Atiq101/porfolio/README.md

-# 👋 Hi, I'm Atiqe Khilji
+# 👋 Hi, I'm MuhammadAtique Khilji

 🔧 **Network & Cloud Infrastructure Engineer** with over 7 years of experience in designing, deploying, and managing secure infrastructure across cloud and on-prem environments.
 Proficient in AWS, Azure, Terraform, and multi-vendor firewall technologies.